-Clearly state one achievable goal a patient can work toward before the next visit, to help your visits feel successful.
+Clearly state one achievable goal a patient can work toward before the next visit.
+This can help your visits feel successful.

-You or a staff member can note in a patient’s chart any booklets, videos, or other materials you’ve given out, to aid informed consent or improve patient understanding..
+You or a staff member can note in a patient’s chart any booklets, videos, or other materials you’ve given out.
+This can aid informed consent or improve patient understanding.

-You might also note any communication challenges, such as low-literacy skills (or highly literate Internet skills), to help the next visit go more smoothly for you and the staff.
+You might also note any communication challenges.
+These include low-literacy skills (or highly literate Internet skills) to help the next visit go more smoothly for you and the staff.